token03/clodsire-bot/README.md

 ### Counters
 ```/counters```

-Takes in an a Pokemon, generation and format and returns a list of popular counters.
+Takes in an a Pokemon and generation and returns a list of popular counters.

 ### Sets
 ```/sets```

-Takes in an a Pokemon, generation and format and returns suggested sets for the pokemon in respective gen-format.
+Takes in an a Pokemon and generation and returns suggested sets for the pokemon in respective gen.

 ## Todo

--   [ ] Print out a visual for a given team
+-   [x] Print out a visual for a given team
--   [ ] Displays typing weaknesses and strengths for a team
+-   [x] Displays typing weaknesses and strengths for a team
 -   [ ] Displays meta threats based on usage rates
 -   [ ] Suggests possible improvements for a team (mons, moves, etc.)